isubirana/compareGroups/README.md

 ## Stratified tables

 After creating a table you may want to repeat the descriptives within stratas.
 For example, you may want to compare the groups for men and for women.
-This is very easy using the `strataTable`:
+This is very easy using the `strataTable` function:

 ```
 # remove sex (first variable)